 Charlottesville & Richmond Virginia Beaver Removal & Control

-Let our Virginia beaver removal, beaver trapping and beaver control experts safely and humanely trap and remove nuisance beaver that are damaging your trees or threatening to destroy the damn of your pond or lake.
+Let our Central Virginia beaver removal, beaver trapping and beaver control experts safely and humanely trap and remove nuisance beaver that are damaging your trees or threatening to destroy the damn of your pond or lake.
 We are considered one of Virginia’s top rated and best beaver removal companies.
-Our wildlife control technicians have provided commercial and industrial beaver removal and management in Richmond, Charlottesville, Roanoke, Salem, Lynchburg, Williamsburg, Hampton, Newport News, Norfolk, Virginia Beach and Chesapeake Virginia.
-We also provide animal wildlife removal and pest control services in the following areas of Virginia – Albemarle, Chesterfield, Nelson, Goochland, Orange, Fluvanna, Powhatan, Louisa, Henrico, and Hanover Counties as well as the Cities of Charlottesville and Richmond, and Mineral, Gordonsville, Earlysville, Keswick, Lake Monticello, Lake Anna.
+Our wildlife control technicians have provided commercial and industrial beaver removal and management in Albemarle, Chesterfield, Goochland, Orange, Fluvanna, Powhatan, Louisa, Henrico, and Hanover Counties as well as the Cities of Charlottesville and Richmond, and Mineral, Gordonsville, Earlysville, Keswick, Lake Monticello, Lake Anna.
 We also provide animal wildlife removal and pest control services in these areas.

 The beaver (Castor Canadensis) causes a tremendous amount of damage in Virginia through their dam building and tree cutting activities.
 They can impede or affect the structural integrity of roads, railroad trestles, and manmade waterways.
 Beavers are hosts to several parasites and internal parasites including, nematodes, trematodes, and coccidians.
 Giardia lamblia is a pathogenic intestinal parasite that causes human giardiasis.